Toilet training at night: how do you go about it?

 What is the right age to start toilet training at night?

-Here's a list of clues to help you decide if your child is ready for night-time potty training:
+Here's a list of signs and tips to help you decide whether your child (boy or girl) is ready to start potty training at night:

 - If he asks to go to the toilet at night